 - Give me a due date (yep, here’s your chance to give a professor a due date—pretty neat, huh?).

-- Please respect my decision if I say no: I will only write for students I feel I can endorse strongly, and trust me, you don’t want a lukewarm letter.
-I will tell you if I don’t think I’m the best person to write your letter.
-In such cases, it has little to do with how fabulous I think you are and more to do with what courses you’ve taken with me and whether I’m the best person for the job.
+- Please respect my decision if I say no: I will tell you if I don’t think I’m the best person to write your letter.
+In such cases, it often has less to do with how fabulous I think you are than with what courses you’ve taken with me and whether I’m the best person for the job.

-- To help me write a strong recommendation, please send me your resume, application essay, and informal responses to the following questions:
+Once I’ve agreed to write a letter of recommendation, please send me your resume, application essay, and informal responses to the following questions:

 - What are you applying for and how are you framing your application?
 (DO NOT just send a link—I don’t have time to explore websites!
-Please provide a concise description of the programs/positions along with your application materials.)
+Please provide a concise description of the programs/positions.)

-What specifically is drawing you to this position or program?
+- What specifically is drawing you to this position or program?
 (How can I talk about what makes you a good fit?
-If you’re applying to multiple graduate programs, let me know if there are particular programs/people that you especially hope to work with and why: I will try to add comments to those specific letters.)
+If you’re applying to multiple graduate programs, let me know if there are particular programs/people that you especially hope to work with and why.)

-When you think about the work you did in my class or classes, what makes you most proud?
+- When you think about the work you did in my class or classes, what makes you most proud?
 (This could range from particular claims, interpretive insights, argumentative structure, presentation skills, etc. to persistence and commitment as demonstrated in office hour visits or otherwise, the ability to take and apply feedback, group facilitation and more.)
-Please attach any relevant papers, projects, or a portfolio so that I can quote from them directly.
-(Feel free to point me to what you see as the best bits, if you have a sense of what those are.)

 -